smcclab/smc-course/01-policies.md

 ### Late penalties {#late-penalties}

-This course follows the [CASS
+This course follows the [ANU
 policy](https://cass.anu.edu.au/current-students/coursework-policy-and-guidelines/late-submissions-and-extensions)
 of applying a 5% penalty for every day (or part thereof).